What Is Menopause and the Menopausal Transition?

 Many menopause symptoms are treatable, or at least manageable, through medications, complementary and alternative medicine, or lifestyle changes.
 Your doctor can tailor treatments specifically for you.

 If you want to try any supplements or vitamins, check with your physician first.
-Certain supplements may interfere with your current medications.
+Certain supplements may interfere with your current medications, and some may have serious side effects.

 Medication Options